MartijnDwars/metaborg.github.io/spoofax/tour/index.md

 ![refactor-rule.png](/spoofax/images/tour/refactor-rule.png)

 This rule follows a fixed interface for interoperability with the editor.
-The left-hand-side of the rule is a tuple of: the result of the user input dialog, the selected node, its tree position, the complete ast of the file, the file path and the project path.
+The left-hand-side of the rule is a tuple of: the result of the user input dialog, the selected node, its tree position, the complete AST of the file, the file path and the project path.
 The right-hand-side is a tuple containing the refactoring output: a list of node changes, plus lists with errors and warnings that will be reported to the user.
 Errors and warnings are specified as a tuple of the offending language element (which location will be reported) and the error message itself.

 ![refactoring-semantic-error.png](/spoofax/images/tour/refactoring-semantic-error.png)

-> **Tip**: multiple-file refactorings can be specified in the change list using the root nodes: [(ast-1-before, ast-1-after), (ast-2-before, ast-2-after), ...]
+> **Tip**: multiple-file refactorings can be specified in the change list using the root nodes:
+>
+>     [(ast-1-before, ast-1-after), (ast-2-before, ast-2-after), ...]